humanmade/altis-local-server/docs/troubleshooting.md

 sysctl -w vm.max_map_count=262144
 ```

+## Port 8080 already in use

+Local Server uses [Traefik Proxy](https://doc.traefik.io/traefik/) to listen for requests and map them to the appropriate containers.

+The proxy container runs on ports `80`, `8080` and `443` locally.
+This means if you are already running a service that uses any of those ports such as a built in Apache or nginx server you will need to stop those before you can start Local Server.

+On MacOS try running `sudo apachectl stop`.
+To prevent the built in server from starting automatically when starting the Mac run `sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist`.

+Conversely if you are trying to run another service but are encoutnering this problem you may need to stop Local Server fully.

+To do this run `composer server stop --clean`, or `composer server destroy --clean`.
+Note that you should only do this if you have no other running instance of Local Server.

 ## Windows 10 Home Edition

 Docker Desktop for Windows uses Windows-native Hyper-V virtualization and networking, which is not available in the Windows 10 Home edition.
 If you are using Windows 10 Home Edition you will need to use the [Local Chassis](docs://local-chassis) environment.